melezhik/outhentix/README.md

 This is constructor, create Outhentix::DSL instance.

-Obligatory parameters is:
+Obligatory parameters are:

 * input text string

-Optional parameters is passed as hashref:
+Optional parameters are passed as hash:

 * match_l - truncate matching strings to {match_l} bytes